Causality and the Interpretation of Quantum Mechanics: Introduction

 This paper is organized as follows.
 In Section \ref{lac}, we demonstrate causality using the example of a free scalar field, providing a detailed exposition of our definition of causality.
 Subsequently, we extend the proof of causality to the general case of local quantum field theory.
 In Section \ref{W}, we analyze Witten's statement regarding physical operations when discussing the Reeh-Schlieder theorem.
 In Section \ref{inter}, we point out a loophole in the derivation of Schr\"odinger's cat paradox and propose an interpretation of quantum mechanics that supports the completeness of quantum mechanics.
 We also discuss the differences of this interpretation from traditional hidden-variable theories and its compatibility with relativity.
+Section \ref{con} concludes the paper with a summary and some discussions, along with several directions for further investigations.
 Appendix \ref{Sss} provides the derivation of the field propagator used to compute the time evolution of the density matrix.
-Section \ref{con} concludes the paper with a summary and some discussions, along with several directions for further investigations.